MTG/IAM-tutorial-ismir22/webbook/corpora_and_datasets/corpora.md

 Accessing the Dunya Corpora
 ===========================

-Corpus-based research builds on top of collections of data
+Corpus-based research builds on top of collections of data that have been designed with a purpose, have good coverage, are complete, and the data have good quality, and finally that ensures reusability, i.e. the research built on top of these collections of data ensures *real-world results* {cite}`serra_2014`.
+The corpora in Dunya, built within the context of the CompMusic project, have been designed taking these requirements into account.

 ## What do the corpora include?
-Dunya comprises the music corpora and related software tools that have been developed as part of the CompMusic project.
-These corpora have been created with the aim of studying particular music traditions and they include audio recordings plus complementary musically-relevant metadata, expert annotations, and automatically-extracted features.
+The corpora in Dunya include audio recordings plus complementary musically-relevant metadata, expert annotations, and automatically-extracted features.

 The metadata is provided by [MusicBrainz](https://musicbrainz.org/).
 You can use MusicBrainz to browse the recordings included in the Dunya corpora and the respective metadata.
 In fact, all recordings in Dunya are tagged with a MusicBrainzID (stylized as ``mbid``), which also serves as a unique identifier for each entry in the Dunya database.